FREMONT POLICE DEPARTMENT, CITY OF

 Testing for this position requires an invitation from the City of Fremont.
 Candidates who have submitted an online application through the City of Fremont’s website, meet the minimum qualifications and have been invited to take the written exam by the City of Fremont will be considered.
 Scores received from NTN without a completed application and invitation will not be considered.

 Meeting the minimum qualifications does not guarantee an invitation to participate in the process.In compliance with the California Board of State and Community Corrections, Title 15, Division 1, the City of Fremont is required to maintain a specific ratio of male and female detention officers.
-This recruitment will be used to fill an immediate female and a male vacancy.
-Salary Information: $62,483 - $75,937 annually
+This recruitment will be used to fill an immediate male vacancy and any future male or female vacancies.

 High School Grad/GED: Yes